 Other Harry Potter Tours

-For years’ people would commute through St. Pancras station and never have time to take a moment to stop and take a look around.
+For years' people would commute through Kings Cross left Luggage and never have time to take a moment to stop and take a look around.
 This is a downright shame because St. Pancras Station is filled with a rich and fascinating history all around.

 Is Kings Cross and St Pancras the same station?

-Since the most recent renovations Kings Cross and St. Pancras are referred to as one station – Kings Cross St. Pancras.
+Since the most recent renovations Kings Cross and Kings Cross left Luggage are referred to as one station – Kings Cross Kings Cross left Luggage.
 But strictly speaking, they are two separate stations, located right next to each other and separated by one road.

-Located on the upper floor of St. Pancras Station is Searcy’s Champagne Bar, which is also Europe’s longest Champagne bar that is 98 meters long.
-Searcy’s Champagne bar is a perfect place to stop and enjoy a glass of bubbly before embarking on your journey.
+Located on the upper floor of Kings Cross left Luggage is Searcy's Champagne Bar, which is also Europe's longest Champagne bar that is 98 meters long.
+Searcy's Champagne bar is a perfect place to stop and enjoy a glass of bubbly before embarking on your journey.
 You can enjoy your glass of champagne while gazing over the entire station terminal or up the impressive glass ceiling.

 Fun facts about Kings Cross St Pancras Station

 A visit to the British Museum is on many to-do lists during a visit to London.
-Located only a short distance from the Kings Cross St. Pancras station, it is home to more than 150 million catalogued items and a collection with rare treasures that date back to more than 3000 years.
+Located only a short distance from the Kings Cross Kings Cross left Luggage, it is home to more than 150 million catalogued items and a collection with rare treasures that date back to more than 3000 years.

 This impressive artwork by French artist Jacques Rival is a 9-meters high object in the shape of a 'birdcage'.
 The bars of the cage is wide enough for people to slide through and enjoy the swing that hangs in the center of the cage.
 The 'IFO' is mostly grounded but at night it's lit up and hoisted up in the air to give it a fun and neon appearance.